-If you rent property short-term through an online rental service like Airbnb, HomeAway, VRBO, or others, you need to know how the new tax law affects you.
+If you rent property short-term through an online rental service like Airbnb, HomeAway, VRBO, or others, you need to know how the tax laws affect you.
 Fortunately, the changes brought about by the Tax Cuts and Jobs Act (“TCJA”) are mostly good for short-term rental hosts.
-Here are five ways the new law has changed taxes for hosts, starting in 2018.
+Here are some ways the law has changed for hosts.

 The TCJA created a brand new tax deduction for individuals who earn income from businesses owned individually or by pass-through entities like limited liability companies or partnerships, which includes almost all short-term rental hosts.
 If your short-term rental activity qualifies as a business for tax purposes, as most do, you may be eligible to deduct up to 20% of your net rental income from your income taxes.
 This is in addition to all your other rental-related deductions.

 You need not spend any additional money or buy any new property to qualify for this deduction.
 How much you'll be able to deduct, however, depends on your taxable income and how much you earn from your rental activity.
 For higher income taxpayers, the deduction is limited to 2.5% of the cost of their rental property plus 25% of amounts paid to employees (which for short-term hosts is usually zero).

 When you buy personal property like new furniture or appliances for your rental activity, you get to write off all or part of the cost as a rental expense.
 The TCJA makes this easier than ever before.
 During 2018 through 2022, hosts will be able to use 100% bonus depreciation to write off in a single year the full cost of long-term personal property they use for their rental business.
 Bonus depreciation may now be used for both new and used personal property.
 It may not be used for real property.